concinim/wh-acd/deploying_cartridges.md

  --data-binary @/path/to/name_of_cartridge_file.zip \
  "{url}/v1/cartridges?vesion=2019-09-01"
     ```
-    Multiple deployments of the same cartridge should use the _POST /v1/cartridges_ operation for the creation and, subsequently, use the _PUT /v1/cartridges_ operation for the update.
-Deployment of the same cartridge using the POST operation multiple times will result in HTTP <q>409 CONFLICT</q> response code .
+Use the _POST /v1/cartridges_ operation for the initial deployment of a cartridge version and _PUT /v1/cartridges_ to redploy cartridge updates.
+Different pusblished versions of a cartridge (e.g. cartridge_v1.0, cartridge_v2.0) will need to be initially deployed via the POST operation and subsequently redeployed via the PUT operation.

-3. The consumer updates the cartridge snapshot using the _PUT /v1/cartridges_ API.
-The cartridges id is not required in the path parameter and is extracted directly from the zip file.
-A successful request for updating the cartridge deployment will result in HTTP <q>202 ACCEPTED</q> response code and will include the path to the resource, e.g., /v1/cartridges/cartridge_id in the response body and the response header.
+3. The consumer redeploys a previously deployed cartridge version using the _PUT /v1/cartridges_ API.
+The cartridges id is extracted directly from the cartridge zip file.
+A successful request for updating the cartridge (re)deployment will result in a HTTP <q>202 ACCEPTED</q> response code and will include the path to the resource, e.g., /v1/cartridges/cartridge_id in the response body and the response header.

     ```Curl
 curl -X PUT -u "apikey":"{apikey}" \